SiliconLabsSoftware/docs-matter/sld289-matter-fundamentals-interaction-model/index.md

 A Timed Write Transaction consists of the following sequence of actions:

-1. **Timed Request Action** - Sets the time interval to send a Write Request Action.
+1. **Timed Request Action**: Sets the time interval to send a Write Request Action.
-2. **Status Response Action** - Confirms the transaction and time interval.
+2. **Status Response Action**: Confirms the transaction and time interval.
-3. **Write Request Action** - Requests three items:
+3. **Write Request Action**: Requests three items:

     1. List of tuples (each tuple is called a write request) containing the path and data to be modified.
     2. Timed request flag indicating if the transaction is timed.
     3. Suppress response flag.

    If the transaction is timed and a timed request flag is set, the initiator must also send a timeout: the number of milliseconds the transaction remains open, during which the next action to be received is still valid.
-4. **Write Response Action (OPTIONAL)** - A list of paths or error codes for every write request.
+4. **Write Response Action** (optional): A list of paths or error codes for every write request.
 Like a Read Transaction Status Response, a Write Response is not sent if the suppress response flag is set.

 ### Untimed Write Transactions